sandermvanvliet/ProtobufDecoder/README.md

 5. Double-click the executable `ProtobufDecoder.Application.Wpf.exe` in the `src/ProtobufDecoder.Application.Wpf/bin/Release/net5.0-windows/publish` folder

 You can create a shortcut to that executable in the Start Menu or wherever you wish.

-## Usage

-Download the latest installer from the [Releases page](https://github.com/sandermvanvliet/ProtobufDecoder/releases).

-When the application starts, open a file that contains a Protobuf payload either via File -> Open or using the keyboard shortcut <kbd>Ctrl</kbd> + <kbd>O</kbd>.

-Please note that at this time the ProtobufDecoder only supports the a file that contains _only_ a single raw Protobuf message.
-Any leading or trailing delimiters must be stripped before loading the file.

 ## Todo